Sam-Mobed/Sam-Mobed/README.md

 ## Goals 🧗🏼

-- As of now, I'm learning C# and ASP.NET.
-I'd like to sharpen my skills as a full-stack developer and then move on to other fields in computer science.
+- As of now, my first priority is to sharpen my skills through Leetcode problems.
-- In a few weeks, I want to start learning Go and Rust, as they're two very important languages that I haven't used yet.
-Doing a project for each would be nice to get familiar with them.
+- I've been learning Go for a few weeks now, and I aim to use this knowledge to build a microservices server.
+The goal of this project is not only to learn the important features of Go (like its concurrency models), but also apply the software design patterns that I have been learning through my coursework.
-- Once that's done, machine learning is my next goal; to ensure a strong foundation, I'll first go back to probability and linear algebra as they're the building blocks for advanced topics like ML.
+- Once that's done, machine learning is my next goal; to ensure a strong foundation, I'll first go back to probability and linear algebra as they're the building blocks for advanced topics like Deep Learning.

 ## Languages and Tools 🛠